Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/effects/effect/shake.md

 * **Direction:** TODO ASK KRIS
 * **Noise:** TODO ASK KRIS WHAT THIS DOES; SEEMS TO DISABLE ANY MASK?!
 * **Shake Direction:** Allows you to pain the direction of the shake effect in a so-called *flow mask*.
 The shake will follow the direction of your cursor.
 * **Time offset:** Allows you to paint different areas of the image that will have a delay in the animation, where the *Amount* of the painted area represents the delay.
 This is useful if you want to use one shake effect on multiple characters or elements on the image.
-Without different time dleays, all elements would shake in sync which can often look odd, especially when you are animating multiple breathing characters.
+Without different time delays, all elements would shake in sync which can often look odd, especially when you are animating multiple breathing characters.
 * **Opacity:** Allows you to draw certain areas of the image that will not be included in the effect (by setting the *Amount* to 0 while drawing) or where the effect is reduced (any *Amount* below 255).
 * **Bounds:** TODO ASK KRIS
 * **Strength:** How much distance the shake animation will cover.